trallard/TLJH-azure-button/README.md

 8. Login using the **admin username and password** you created before
 9. Congratulations you have a running working JupyterHub 🎉

 👩🏿‍💻✨ You are now ready to add users, install packages and start using your JupyterHub.
-For instructions on how to do this visit 👉🏼 [the official documentation](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html#step-2-adding-more-users)\
+For instructions on how to do this visit 👉🏼 [the official documentation](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html#step-2-adding-more-users).

 ## ✨ Customising the installer

 You can customise the installer by adding command line parameters.
-From v1.1.0 you can now add these parameters in the **Extra Parameters** section of the ARM template.
+From v1.1.0 you can now specify a TLJH install script to customise the install.

 For example, if you want to install Python packages in the user environment from a `requirements.txt` file you can pass the parameter `--user-requirements-txt-URL <url-to-requirements.txt>` where `URL-to-requirements.txt` must be a valid URL: